-Cost estimates expressed at current price levels at the date of the estimate are discounted using a rate ranging from 2.84% to 3.92% in 2020 and 4.39% to 5.17% in 2019 to take into account the timing of payments.
+Cost estimates expressed at projected price levels until dismantling date are discounted using rates ranging from 4.59% to 5.05% in 2021 and 2.84% to 3.92% in 2020 to take into account the timing of payments.
 Each year, the provision is increased to reflect the accretion of discount and to accrue an estimate for the effects of inflation, with charges being recognized as accretion expense (see Note 18).